 Author, artist, designer, and cartographer.
 Isaac is the Art Director to author Brandon Sanderson, Isaac has a pivotal role in developing the visual world of the Cosmere.

-Ozark based illustrator and artist.
+Ozark based illustrator and fine artist.

 Swedish illustrator with a background in atelier painting and printmaking.

 FTHB is an illustrator based in the UK.

 Dylan is a graphic designer based in Arkansas.
 He was also on the ground floor of forming the Tesseract Center for Immersive Environments and Game Design, an exciting project to bring education to students through online games.

 Helen is the CEO of Shire Post Mint.
 Her artistic background is in Fine Art Photography.